THE “RPE SCALE”: IS IT NECESSARY FOR BUILDING MUSCLE?

 RPE stands for “rating of perceived exertion.”
 It describes how hard you are pushing yourself on your sets, or in other words, how close you train to muscular failure.

-An RPE of ten would mean that you go 100% all out until you cannot get in another rep with proper form no matter how hard you try.
+An RPE scale of ten would mean that you go 100% all out until you cannot get in another rep with proper form no matter how hard you try.

 An RPE of nine means that you stop one rep before that point.
 An RPE of eight equals two reps before that point, and so forth.